-The DL06 loop controller operates in one of three modes, either Manual, Automatic or Cascade.
+The DL350 loop controller operates in one of two modes, either Manual or Automatic.

 Manual

 In manual mode, the control output is determined by the operator, not the loop controller.
 While in manual mode, the loop controller will still monitor all of the alarms including High-High, High, Low, Low-Low, Yellow deviation, Orange deviation and Rate-of-Change.